mohsinulhaq/react-popper-tooltip/README.md

 If `true`, closes the tooltip when user clicks outside the trigger element.

-- `closeOnTriggerHidden: Boolean`, defaults to `true`

-If `true`, closes the tooltip when the trigger element goes out of the viewport.

 - `interactive: Boolean`, defaults to `false`

 If `true`, hovering the tooltip will keep it open.
 Normally tooltip closes when the mouse cursor moves out of the